BDC Hamburger Icon

 How to start working with brand ambassadors

-2. Determine a way to reward ambassadors.
-While a brand ambassador program is a low-cost strategy, your ambassadors would appreciate some reward, so decide ahead of time what that reward will be.
-Employee ambassadors may appreciate fringe benefits like vacation days and bonuses.
+2. Determine a way to reward ambassadors: While a brand ambassador program is a low-cost strategy, your ambassadors would appreciate some reward, so decide ahead of time what that reward will be.
+Employee ambassadors may appreciate creative perks like vacation days and bonuses.
 Other ambassadors may enjoy purchase discounts and access to exclusive content.
 Everyone will welcome rewards like recognition, event access, parties and more.

-3. Create brand ambassador guidelines and policies.
-Guidance will foster more consistent and higher-quality promotions from your brand ambassadors.
-Don’t micromanage them; instead, prepare hashtags and tell them about the products and events you want to promote.
-Give them timelines and access to a password-protected web page where they can download product pictures, logos, video content and other images for their posts.
-Let them know what isn’t acceptable, such as foul language, trashing competitive products, dishonesty and so on.
+3. Create brand ambassador guidelines and policies: Guidance will foster more consistent and higher-quality promotions from your brand ambassadors.
+Don’t micromanage them.
+Instead, prepare hashtags and tell them about the products and events you want to promote.
+Give them timelines and access to a password-protected web page where they can download product pictures, logos, video content and other media for their posts.
+Let them know what isn’t acceptable, such as foul language, trashing competitive products, dishonesty and more.

-5. Look for potential brand ambassadors among your customers.
-The best customer everyonesociabrand ambassadors are usually long-time customers who love your products and already engage with the company.
+5. Look for potential brand ambassadors among your customers: The best customer ambassadors are usually long-time customers who love your products and engage with the company already.
 Ideally, they’re active on social media with excellent follower counts and have mentioned the company favorably in previous posts.

-8. Track your progress.
-Track your results to determine your program’s effectiveness.
+8. Track your progress: Track your results to determine your program’s effectiveness.
 Reserve unique hashtags and links for the ambassador program to track results more easily.
 Look at your website traffic sources to see if there’s an uptick from specific social media platforms.
-Monitor each ambassador’s social media accounts to see mentions, shares, and other actions.
+Monitor each ambassador’s social media accounts to see mentions, shares and other actions.
 If you notice a successful contest or promotion, create similar offerings.
-Abandon efforts that don’t get much traction.
+Adjust or discontinue efforts that don’t get much traction.

 TipBottom line

-Use brand ambassador software like Refersion, EveryoneSocial or Brandbassador to manage the program effortlessly.
+Use brand ambassador software like Refersion, EveryoneSocial or Brandbassador to build a brand advocacy program and manage it effortlessly.

 Adding brand ambassadors to your marketing strategy

 Brand ambassadors are a valuable addition to your marketing strategy.
-As social media’s power grows stronger, it makes sense to encourage the people who value your brand to drive important conversations online.
-Your brand ambassadors can improve your bottom line while also improving social recruiting, brand searches and organic PR.
+As social media’s power grows stronger, it makes sense to encourage the people who value your brand to drive crucial conversations online.
+Your brand ambassadors can boost your bottom line while also improving social recruiting, brand searches and organic public relations.

 author image